 Dr. D. Ralph Millard 1937

-One of the 10 surgeons nominated “Plastic Surgeons of the Millennium” in 2000 by the American Society of Plastic Surgery.
-A pioneer in techniques of rhinoplasty and cleft palate surgery, “he has virtually established the modern American school of plastic surgery" (Wolfe, Plastic Surgery of the Facial Skeleton, 1989).
-Brother, Hamilton 1937, also attended Asheville School.
+In 2000, Millard was one of 10 surgeons nominated “Plastic Surgeons of the Millennium” by the American Society of Plastic Surgery.
+Millard was a pioneer in techniques of rhinoplasty and cleft palate surgery: “he has virtually established the modern American school of plastic surgery" (Wolfe, Plastic Surgery of the Facial Skeleton, 1989).
+His brother, Hamilton Millard 1937, also attended Asheville School.
 Dr. Millard was awarded the Asheville School Award of Merit in 1978.

 George M. Studebaker Jr. 1906